goadesign/goa.design/content/implement/error_handling.md

 ## Introducing Error Classes

 The abstraction used in goa to achieve the goals listed above is the error class.
-An error class defines the shape of an error response. goa follows the [JSON API](http://jsonapi.org/format/#error-objects) format for error objects, the fields produced by goa are:
+An error class defines the shape of an error response using the following fields:

 * `id`: a unique identifier for this particular occurrence of the problem.
 * `status`: the HTTP status code applicable to this problem, expressed as a string value.